If you have ever failed to achieve an important goal, you know how hard it can be to overcome failure and get back on track.

 In most cases, we are the only thing getting in the way of achieving our goals.

 If you are prone to irrational beliefs and struggle to handle failure, you might unconsciously self-sabotage and procrastinate to avoid taking risks.

-Although we engage in these negative behaviors to protect ourselves from the unknown, they end up doing more harm and making things worse in the long run.
+Although we engage in these negative behaviors to protect ourselves from the unknown, they do more harm and worsen things in the long run.